chandanhpcic/docs/source/manual/hardware.rst

 Hardware requirements
 ---------------------

-For substantially narrowed OPNsense® functionality there is the basic specification.
+For substantially narrowed Reticen8® functionality there is the basic specification.
 For full functionality there are minimum, reasonable and recommended specifications.

 .. rubric:: Minimum
    :name: minimum

-The minimum specification to run all OPNsense standard features that do not need disk writes, means you can run all standard features, except for the ones that require disk writes, e.g. a caching proxy (cache) or intrusion detection and prevention (alert database).
+The minimum specification to run all Reticen8 standard features that do not need disk writes, means you can run all standard features, except for the ones that require disk writes, e.g. a caching proxy (cache) or intrusion detection and prevention (alert database).